climatecabinet/acc-map/README.md

 * Clone the repository locally, in the terminal, using the SSH url -- git clone git@github.com:shelbygreen/acc-map.git

 3. Set up the repo and Install Dependencies
-* In the root of the repo folder, run: yarn run bootstrap
+* In the root of the repo folder, run: yarn run bootstrap or npm install
-* And then: yarn test

 4. Create an upstream remote
 * Check the current configured remote repository for your fork -- git remove -v